attaswift/BTree/README.md

 value types.
 (The effect is much reduced for reference types, though.)

-Without access to the full source code of the collection, the compiler is unable to optimize away abstractions like virtual dispatch tables, function calls and the rest of the *fluff* we've learned to pretty much don't care about for stuff inside a module.
+Without access to the full source code of the collection, the compiler is unable to optimize away abstractions like virtual dispatch tables, function calls and the rest of the *fluff* we've learned to mostly ignore inside a module.
 In cross-module generics, even retrieving a single `Int` will necessarily go through at least one lookup to a virtual table.
 This is because the code that implements the unspecialized generic also executes for type parameters that contain reference types, whose reference count needs to be maintained.